 Ten years ago the mention of beneficial bacteria or mycorrhizal fungi to a golf superintendent might have met with a blank stare.
 Today managers are much more knowledgeable regarding these benefits.
 These specialized microorganisms can improve fertilizer utilization, rooting depth, the speed of establishment, disease and drought resistance of turf.
 Superintendents take their responsibility for managing the game and the environment seriously.
-Having PureAg beneficial bacteria and mycorrhizal fungi inoculants as tools, allow golf managers to improve the condition of both turf and soil.
+Having PureAg beneficial bacteria and mycorrhizal fungi inoculants as tools, enables golf managers to improve the condition of both turf and soil organically.

 PureAg micro-biological blends are not new, trendy, genetically engineered organisms.
 These specialized bacteria and fungi have been fundamental to the survival and growth of plants for over 400 million years.

 PureAg advancements in the culture of certain beneficial species are rapidly creating more costeffective products for turf management.
 Our inoculants can help lower costs over the long run.
 A living soil and healthy turf will retain nutrients, build soil structure, reduce stress and minimize certain maintenance activities.
 The appropriate use of our mycorrhizae and bacteria in turf programs will not only benefit the environment, but will also improve coverage, rooting, fertilizer utilization and drought resistance.
 Protecting the environment has never made more sense.